teler-sh/teler-waf/README.md

   - Bad HTTP referers, such as those that are not expected based on the application's URL structure or are known to be associated with malicious actors.
   - Bad crawlers, covers requests from known bad crawlers or scrapers, such as those that are known to cause performance issues or attempt to extract sensitive information from the application.
   - Directory bruteforce attacks, such as by trying common directory names or using dictionary attacks.
+- Providing increased flexibility for creating your own **custom rules**.
 - Configuration options to **whitelist specific types of requests** based on their URL or headers.
 - **Easy integration** with many frameworks.
 - **High configurability** to fit the specific needs of your application.